 Our researchers knew the study participant families from previous immersion and other qualitative studies conducted between 2015 to 2020 when we had the opportunity to spend time with families in their own homes and their communities.
 This meant good existing rapport and relationships between researchers and families which provided a basis for open and trusted interactions.
 It also meant that researchers were familiar with the different contexts of these communities.

 During the study, researchers made regular phone calls, texts, and had other remote interactions with families over the study period.
 Based on families' main concerns from the listening phase of the study, over the following three rounds of data collection we conversed about livelihoods and social assistance; education (including learning and social lives of children); and health.
 We complemented phone conversations and text messaging with other data gathering tools—our first experience using remote tools—including photo, audio and video sharing; group chats and discussions; and visual and story prompts.
 For example, texting with families through Whatsapp, we shared photos related to COVID-19 including from our own lives to ignite conversations and asked them to send back photos to us about the situation in their communities.
 With university students from different study locations, a few researchers formed a WhatsApp group to discuss together their multiple experiences and the challenges that they are facing during this pandemic.
-Some families recorded their own voice notes or videos from the prompt questions that we provided from them.
+Some families recorded their own voice notes or videos from the prompt questions we provided.
 These tools were guided by thematic areas of conversations which were tailored and updated to each in-depth topic focus for each round of the study.

 To situate the study insights, for the final summary brief we also prepared a timeline (shown below) which shows the context and influence of some of the policy responses of the Government of Indonesia alongside people’s concerns and changes that were happening in the study communities over the study period.
 These government responses included mobility and travel restrictions or suspensions, the closure of public services such as schools, village-level health facilities and posyandu sessions, along with the disbursement of emergency social assistance.
 Perceptions about these policies were also discussed with families throughout the study.